google/xsecurelock/README.md

     module (the part that talks to the system).
 *   `XSECURELOCK_AUTH_BACKGROUND_COLOR`: specifies the X11 color (see manpage of
     XParseColor) for the background of the auth dialog.
+*   `XSECURELOCK_AUTH_CURSOR_BLINK`: if set, the cursor will blink in the auth dialog.
+Enabled by default, can be set to 0 to disable.
 *   `XSECURELOCK_AUTH_SOUNDS`: specifies whether to play sounds during authentication to indicate status.
 Sounds are defined as follows:
     *   High-pitch ascending: prompt for user input.